Dental Hygiene Application Process

 - Completed JCCC application.

 - Completed application form (PDF) for the dental hygiene program.
-The Dec.
-1 deadline has passed for the Fall 2013 term.

 - Completed academic criteria assessment sheet